Financial-Times/document-store-api/README.markdown

 ### Deprecated way of: Retrieving multiple items

+Can't handle too many uuids, the URI has a limit at 2083 characters.

 GET `http://localhost:14180/content?uuid={uuid1}&uuid={uuid2}...`.

 Return a JSON array containing the subset of items that were found (if none were found, the response will be an empty array).